cozzin/cozzin.github.io/_posts/2025-06-18-app-store-deployment-experience-en.md

 This method made rapid screenshot updates possible.

-## Urgent Review
+## Expedited Review

-After updating screenshots and app descriptions, I requested an urgent review.
+After updating screenshots and app descriptions, I requested an expedited review.
 I had only seen others do it before, but this was my first time requesting it directly.
-It seems like in the past you could write a message explaining why urgent review was needed, but now that input field is gone.
+It seems like in the past you could write a message explaining why expedited review was needed, but now that input field is gone.

 Currently, on the [Apple Developer Contact](https://developer.apple.com/contact/) page, you just need to enter App Name and Platform in **App Review > Request Expedited App Review > App Review Inquiry > App Information**.

 Initially, the review was rejected due to regulation violations in screenshots and app descriptions, but when I resubmitted after fixing them, they were approved within 1-2 hours.
-I could directly feel the effect of urgent review.
+I could directly feel the effect of expedited review.

-I'm embarrassed to share this, but I accidentally cancelled an approved urgent review.
+I'm embarrassed to share this, but I accidentally cancelled an approved expedited review.
 The submission was cancelled due to a mistake while running an automation script...
 I was sweating and very surprised at the moment.
 Fortunately, when I resubmitted, it was approved within 1 hour.

 ## Misunderstandings About Scheduled Deployment and Gradual Rollout